 Status COMMITTED

-If no status is sent, or the status "COMMITTED" is sent, the booking behaves as in v1.
+If no status or the status "COMMITTED" is sent, the booking is set to the status COMMITTED immediately and cannot be deleted afterwards.

 Status PENDING

-A booking can be confirmed earlier instead of waiting for the 20 minutes to pass until the booking is automatically moved to the status CONFIRMED.
+A booking can be committed earlier instead of waiting for the 20 minutes to pass until the booking is automatically moved to the status COMMITTED.
+Use the 20 patch-booking call to commit a booking manually.

 After the successful booking, the tickets can be downloaded.

-must be provided in the url path to download the ticket.
+The bookingId and the ticketId must be provided in the url path to download the ticket.
+Additionally, the legId is required in case of reservation products.
+See the 20 bookings-controller/getTicketUsingGET for details.

 4.7.
 Additional services